-- What is the probability that Iran is building nuclear weapons? [either Iran is or isn't no random trial here] - What is the probability that hippos are the sister group to the whales? [either they are or they're not no random trial here] - What is the probability that the fish sampled from that newly discovered lake represent two species rather than one? [either there is one species or there are two - no random trial] - What is the probability that polar bears will be extinct in the wild in 40 years? [not sure could this be viewed as a cumulative outcome of random trials?]
+- What is the probability that Iran is building nuclear weapons? [either Iran is or isn't no random trial here] - What is the probability that hippos are the sister group to the whales? [either they are or they're not no random trial here] - What is the probability that the fish sampled from that newly discovered lake represent two species rather than one? [either there is one species or there are two - no random trial] - What is the probability that polar bears will be extinct in the wild in 40 years? [maybe this is from the accumulation of outcomes of random trials?]